Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Introduction

-A vector field $q_0$ on $M$ is an infinitesimal symmetry of EM if $[Q,q_0]=0$.
-However, studying the symmetry Lie algebra we should disregard trivial symmetries (symmetries of the form $q_0=[Q,\rho_0]$).
-Hence, in BV formalism talking about symmetry Lie algebra $\g$ with structure constants $f_{\tau_1\tau_2}^{\tau_3}$ we should impose the condition
+A vector field $q_0$ on $M$ is an infinitesimal symmetry of EM in BV-formalism if $[Q,q_0]=0$; we disregard trivial symmetries (symmetries of the form $q_0=[Q,q'_0]$).
+Let $f_{\tau_1\tau_2}^{\tau_3}$ be the structure constants of a Lie algebra $\g$.
+The infinitesimal symmetries $q_{\tau}$ in BV formalism define a $\g$-action if